openpnp/openpnp/DetectCircularSymmetry.md

 ## ReferencePushPullFeeder

 The ReferencePushPullFeeder sets the **diameter** to be detected, i.e. the sprocket hole diameter according to the EIA 481 standard.
-A relatively accurate camera units per pixel setting is required and the tape surface needs to be near the camera focal plane in Z.
+A relatively accurate camera units per pixel setting is required, i.e. use [Issues & Solutions camera calibration](https://github.com/openpnp/openpnp/wiki/Vision-Solutions), which includes [[3D Units per Pixel]], so the feeder Z is taken into consideration.

 The ReferencePushPullFeeder also controls the **maxDistance** search range: full camera scope for Auto Setup and an optimized minimal search range for routine detection of the two reference holes.